Visa obligations

 • report your non-attendance if you are absent for an extended period and we have been unable to contact you or find out the reason

-• contact the Home Office if you suspend your studies, defer, transfer course, withdraw from a course or complete your studies earlier than the end date stated on your CAS.
+• make a report to the Home Office if you suspend your studies, defer, transfer course, withdraw from a course or complete your studies earlier than the end date stated on your CAS.
+Please read our page about changes in student status.

 Was this page useful?*